"Starlight

 All song titles (or guesses at song titles) listed here are either known, or assumed to be, by Bob Dylan.
 Bobs co-authors are credited for songs known to be joint compositions.
 Ive omitted unidentified instrumentals, most of which are just jams.

-Titles of released songs on regular Dylan albums are in BOLD face, titles of songs that are officially available as covers by other artists are shown in RED (see the new extracted list "Covered & Unreleased").
+Titles of released songs on regular Dylan albums are in black and BOLD face, titles of songs that are officially available as covers by other artists are shown in RED (see the extracted list "Covered & Unreleased").
 Titles of songs known to be hoaxes or wrongly associated with Bob are shown in PURPLE.
 Titles of songs that remain unreleased on albums/singles and have not been covered by other artists are in BLUE.
-Song titles that were identified in the sources as being by Bob but now known to be covers are included here with their titles in ITALICS - in this case the date given is when it was first performed by Bob, not the composition date.
+Song titles that were identified in the sources as being by Bob but now known to be covers are included here with their titles in black and ITALICS - in this case the date given is when it was first performed by Bob, not the composition date.
 It's very possible that some of the titles still assumed here to be unreleased songs by Bob Dylan are in fact covers that were unrecognised by the source author.
-Titles that end in "?" are where the song titles are questions J, guessed titles are shown as "(?)".
+Titles that end in "?" are where the song titles are questions (!), guessed titles are shown as "(?)".

 If the authorship of a title is not identified in any of the sources it is indicated as "Bob Dylan?".